oopsmonk/documentation/getting-started/1.5/chrysalis/migration_guide.md

 We recommend using the load balancer for most scenarios.

-Single node endpoints, for example for MQTT use, are:
+Single node endpoints that expose native MQTT in case you need this are:

 - api.hornet-0.testnet.chrysalis2.com
 - api.hornet-1.testnet.chrysalis2.com